rtmark

 • Attracts relatively higher transaction fees

-8. Darwinex – Best for wide access to financial markets
+7. Darwinex – Best for wide access to financial markets

 Darwinex is probably one of the newest entrants into the global social trading scene.
 And it brings with it a new, unique, and highly effective strategy-sharing approach.
 Other social trading apps with a copy trading feature don't always reveal the trading strategy to prospective copiers, which is what make Darwinex an interesting option.

 It classifies the strategy as an investor’s asset and hides it in a Darwin.
 Interested individuals will then pay an agreed sum amount to access the strategies.
-This is unlike brokerage software such as Zulu Trade and eToro that charge a percentage of earnings made from the use of the investor’s strategy.
+This is unlike brokerage software such as Zulu Trade that charges a percentage of earnings made from the use of the investor’s strategy.
 The trader is then can copy, replicate, and customize this strategy in their trading accounts without being subjected to additional costs.

 Our Rating